 For example, a married couple’s residence, one motor vehicle per person, household goods and furnishings, medical equipment, jewelry, and other items are exempt.
 So, an ill spouse can still qualify for Medicaid assistance even if the couple owns those resources.

 The distinction between “exempt” and “non-exempt” assets can be tricky, though, and should first be assessed by a qualified elder law attorney before taking any action.
+Transferring assets without proper knowledge and planning can result in costly penalties and delays in Medicaid eligibility.

 I’ve seen people lose everything spending down when they didn’t have to.
 I want you to be able to keep the largest amount of your money and property you possibly can AND get the best care you can.

 Call us today at Elder Law Guidance at (859) 544-6012 to get your Free Guide to Qualifying for the Care You Deserve or to set up a free consultation to discuss your needs.
+Don’t wait – start planning for your future now.